Beat music

-Beat music, British beat, or Merseybeat is a British popular music genre that developed, particularly in and around Liverpool, in the late 1950s and early 1960s.
-The genre melded influences from British and American rock and roll, rhythm and blues, skiffle, traditional pop and music hall.
-It rose to mainstream popularity in the UK and Europe by 1963 before spreading to North America in 1964 with the British Invasion.
-The beat style had a significant impact on popular music and youth culture, from 1960s movements such as garage rock, folk rock and psychedelic music to 1970s punk rock and 1990s Britpop.
+Beat music, British beat, or Merseybeat is a British popular music genre that developed around Liverpool in the late 1950s and early 1960s.
+The genre melded influences from British and American rock and roll, rhythm and blues, skiffle, traditional pop, and music hall.
+It rose to mainstream popularity in the United Kingdom and Europe by 1963 before spreading to North America in 1964 with the British Invasion.
+The beat style shaped popular music and youth culture through 1960s movements such as garage rock, folk rock and psychedelic music.

 Origin

 The exact origins of the terms 'beat music' and 'Merseybeat' are uncertain.
-The "beat" in each, however, derived from the driving rhythms which the bands had adopted from their rock and roll, R&B and soul music influences, rather than the Beat Generation literary movement of the 1950s.
+"Beat" alludes to the driving rhythms adopted from rock and roll, R&B, and soul music—not the Beat Generation literary movement of the 1950s.
 As the initial wave of rock and roll subsided in the later 1950s, "big beat" music, later shortened to "beat", became a live dance alternative to the balladeers like Tommy Steele, Marty Wilde, and Cliff Richard who were dominating the charts.
 The German anthropologist and music critic Ernest Borneman, who lived in England from 1933 to 1960, claimed to have coined the term in a column in Melody Maker magazine to describe the British imitation of American rock'n'roll, rhythm & blues and skiffle bands.

+The 'Mersey' of 'Merseybeat' refers to the River Mersey.
+Liverpool lies on the eastern side of the river's estuary.

 The name Mersey Beat was used for a Liverpool music magazine founded in 1961 by Bill Harry.
 Harry claims to have coined the term "based on a policeman's beat and not that of the music".
 The band the Pacifics were renamed the Mersey Beats in February 1962 by Bob Wooler, MC at the Cavern Club, and in April that year they became the Merseybeats.
 With the rise of the Beatles in 1963, the terms Mersey sound and Merseybeat were applied to bands and singers from Liverpool, the first time in British pop music that a sound and a location were linked together.
-The equivalent scenes in Birmingham and London were described as Brum beat and the Tottenham Sound respectively.
+The Beatles’ debut album Please Please Me (1963) is often cited as the record that most exemplifies the Merseybeat sound.
+The equivalent scenes in Birmingham and London were described as Brum Beat and the Tottenham Sound respectively.